Explore Promptwatch, track 10 prompts for free

 Learn about AI visibility monitoring and how Promptwatch helps your brand succeed in AI search.

 Training data typically includes web pages, books, news articles, academic papers, Wikipedia, code repositories, and social media posts.
-Frontier models like GPT-5.4 and Gemini 2.5 Pro also incorporate images, audio, and video.
+Frontier models like current GPT models and Gemini Pro models also incorporate images, audio, and video.
 The exact composition varies by provider and is increasingly subject to licensing agreements and regulatory disclosure requirements.

 Be the brand AI recommends